marked42/learning-notes/RESTful API/RESTful.md

 ### Beyond CRUD Operations

-Operations beyond CRUD should be abstracted and manipluated as a resource.
+Operations beyond CRUD should be abstracted and manipulated as a resource.

-1. User loggin operation mapped to a session resource.
+1. User login operation mapped to a session resource.
     ```html
     GET http://api.host.com/session/
     ```